nuxt-modules/shopify/docs/configuration/module.md

                 proxy: true,                                // Proxy all client side requests through nitro.
                 sandbox: true,                              // Enable sandbox for the client.
                 skipCodegen: false,                         // Skip code generation for the client.
+                headers: {},                                // Additional headers to include in requests.
                 documents: [],                              // Glob patterns to include in code generation.
                 clientName: 'storefront',                   // Name of the client.
-                retries: 3,                                 // Number of retries for failed requests.
+                retries: 0,                                 // Number of retries for failed requests.
             },

             admin: {                                        // Admin client options.